usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/taxonomy.rst

 - **Harvester:**

-  - The harvesters (implemented in the :py:mod:`nexusLIMS.harvester` package) are the portions of the code that connect to external data sources, such as the SharePoint calendar.
+  - The harvesters (implemented in the :py:mod:`nexusLIMS.harvesters` package) are the portions of the code that connect to external data sources, such as the SharePoint calendar.
 Currently, the calendar harvester is the only one implemented, but eventually there will likely be at least an electronic